Updated on January 5, 2023

 Nonetheless, the law does not favor implied easements because they deprive a property owner of exclusive use of his or her own property.
 (Horowitz v.
 Noble (1978) 79 Cal.App.3d 120, 131.)
 Accordingly, the person who claims an implied easement has the burden of proving each element of the cause of action by a preponderance of evidence.
 In other words, the person who is seeking to establish an implied easement must show that it is more likely than not that they satisfy the requirements.

 Schorr Law has experience analyzing easement issues.
-To inquire about a free consultation please call (310) 954-1877 or email us at firstname.lastname@example.org.
+If you are looking for a real estate easement attorney Los Angeles Schorr Law has the top rated top rated real estate attorneys Los Angeles, California.
+Call 310-954-1877 to schedule a consult.
+To inquire about a free consultation please call (310) 954-1877 or email us at [email protected].
 You can also send us a message through the Contact Form.